Josh Groban at the O2 Arena

 The consummate performer draws his show to a close with recognisable covers, including Stevie Wonder’s I Believe and You Raise Me Up, resonating with a UK audience familiar with Westlife’s version.
 Groban’s powerful voice and the expansive orchestral performance are so moving that the audience are lifted from their seats.
 This emotional rendition means that there are tears and families swaying in synchrony with the violins, gospel choir and pure white lights.
 As Groban departs he does so to a standing ovation and with all hands clapping in the air.

-For further information about Josh Groban and future events visit here.
+For further information and future events visit Josh Groban’s website here.

 Watch the video for You Raise Me Up here: